purplesyringa/site/blog/suffix-bwt-vs-cyclic-shift-bwt-and-fast-computation/index.md

 But what if you do need cyclic shift BWT?
 Maybe your alphabet is full and implementing a real suffix BWT decoder is too expensive, or maybe your problem asks for it specifically.
 In this case, we can still use SA-IS with a few adjustments.

 The easiest way to implement wrap-around semantics is to double the string.
-Two suffixes of the string $s \Vert s$ starting at offsets $i, j < \lvert s \rvert$ compare exactly like the corresponding cyclic shifts of $s$.
+Two suffixes of the string $s \Vert s$ starting at offsets $i, j < \lvert s \rvert$ compare exactly like the corresponding cyclic shifts of $s$ (with an exception of equal cyclic shifts in periodic strings, which for BWT is irrelevant).
 So you can double $s$, compute the suffix array, drop indices $\ge \lvert s \rvert$, and compute cyclic BWT and the primary index from that list.

 If you don't want to pay double the price, there's another approach.